Beach tennis: The international spread

 Beach tennis arrived on the beaches of Rio de Janeiro around 2008, and the sport now dominates about one-third of the beach-volleyball courts along the Brazilian coast, and there are more than 50,000 beach tennis players in Brazil.
 Most Brazilian tennis clubs have converted, or are converting, at least one traditional tennis court into a few beach-tennis courts.

 Though originally played only on beaches, beach tennis is now played at tennis clubs, indoor beach tennis/volleyball warehouses, country clubs, resorts, gyms and sand arenas.

-The sport is entering its golden age following its recognition by the International Tennis Federation (ITF) in 2008.
-The ITF now manages the most well-known and reputable international ranking of beach-tennis players.
+The sport was recognized by the International Tennis Federation (ITF) in 2008.
+The ITF manages the most well-known and reputable international ranking of beach-tennis players.
 The ITF is allocating resources to the development of the sport and has set up exposition sand courts at professional tennis tournaments such as the Japan Open, Roland-Garros, the Australian Open and the US Open.

-Top tennis players who have played beach tennis include Maria Sharapova, Serena Williams, Victoria Azarenka, Andy Murray, the Bryan brothers, Rafael Nadal and Gustavo Kuerten.
+Top tennis players who have played beach tennis include Maria Sharapova, Andy Murray, the Bryan brothers, Rafael Nadal and Gustavo Kuerten.